 ✓ Pricy permitsPermits to build structures in Tanzania, like lodges and tented camps, are expensive.
 Hence, this is passed on and reflected in the price usually ranging from 200 USD, more or less, per person per night.

 ✓ Full boardCamps and lodges in Tanzania are usually full-board.
 This is because you usually have no access to restaurants outside the camp, which is very remote and exclusive.
 Since you have no other choice, you really have to go full-board.
-The advantage to this is that you won’t have to worry about food.
+The advantage of this is that you won’t have to worry about food.
 Everything will be prepared and dietary restrictions may even be accommodated (just let the property management know before booking with them).

 ✓ Park fees and regulationsIn Tanzania, park fees are generally steeper for Non-African residents.
 This price difference is dictated by the government as a tourism ** and as a privilege for the locals as well.
-In Serengeti, for example, tourist adults aged 16 years and above are priced $60 each while expats/residents are priced 30 USD and East African residents only pay 10000 TZs (about 4.37 USD).
+In Serengeti, for example, tourist adults aged 16 years and above are priced $60 each while ex-pats/residents are priced 30 USD and East African residents only pay 10000 TZs (about 4.37 USD).

-For Ngorongoro Conservation area, non-residents pay $50 for the entry permit while East African residents only pay TZs 1500 (about 0.65 USD).
+For the Ngorongoro Conservation area, non-residents pay $50 for the entry permit while East African residents only pay TZs 1500 (about 0.65 USD).
 Complete NCAA (Ngorongoro Conservation Area Authority) fees can be found here.

 There are also park regulations that could mp the cost of your safari.
 In Kilimanjaro, for example, trekkers are not allowed to hike the mountain without a guide, no matter how experienced he/she is.
-Guides and porters are a must for any Kilimanjaro trek and so, this entails additional costs although these expenses are already included in Kilimanjaro tours packages most of the time.
+Guides and porters are a must for any Kilimanjaro trek and so, this entails additional costs although these expenses are already included in Kilimanjaro tour packages most of the time.

 Totally worth every cent.The experience in Tanzania is always worth the price.
-Sure it would cost a couple bucks more but with the kind of exclusivity and ethereal experience you would have, which is in no way attainable in other countries, every cent is definitely worth it.
+Sure it would cost a couple of bucks more but with the kind of exclusivity and ethereal experience you would have, which is in no way attainable in other countries, every cent is definitely worth it.
 Here are some Tanzania fun facts that would really show how amazing a Tanzania safari holiday is:

 - Tanzania boasts almost 20% of Africa’s large mammal population so this is your chance to witness the mighty elephants and lions right in front of your eyes.

-- The country is home to the iconic Great Wildebeest Migration, one of the Seven Natural Wonders and regarded to as “the world’s greatest show.”
+- The country is home to the iconic Great Wildebeest Migration, one of the Seven Natural Wonders and regarded as “the world’s greatest show.”

 - It is known to host the world’s largest animal population per square meter.